 - Fraud by Pharmacy Benefit Managers (PBMs)

-The pharmaceutical industry influences doctors’ prescribing habits, specially in US.
-Drug manufacturers and distributors may pay unlawful kickbacks to physicians or others in the form of sham “consulting fees,” luxury vacations, and expensive meals, in exchange for increased prescriptions of the company’s drugs.
+The pharmaceutical industry influences doctors’ prescribing habits, especially in the US.
+Drug manufacturers and distributors may pay unlawful kickbacks to physicians or others in the form of sham “consulting fees,” luxury vacations, and expensive meals in exchange for increased prescriptions of the company’s drugs.

 Pharmaceutical companies may not promote their drugs for uses, doses, or populations not specifically approved by the FDA as safe and effective.
 Such “off-label” marketing and promotion violates the FCA.
 This could include, for example, if a drug is approved for use in treating severe psychiatric disorders, and the drug company’s sales representatives promote it for widespread use in calming elderly patients in nursing homes.

 Drug and medical device manufacturers are subject to strict FDA manufacturing rules known as the Current Good Manufacturing Practice (CGMP) regulations.
-The CGMP exists to ensure the identity, strength, quality, and purity of manufactured drugs, and to protect consumers from tainted, ineffective, and harmful drugs.
-Government-funded healthcare programs pay for prescription drugs on the premise that the drugs have been manufactured in accordance with CGMP regulations.
+The CGMP exists to ensure manufactured drugs’ identity, strength, quality, and purity and protect consumers from tainted, ineffective, and harmful drugs.
+Government-funded healthcare programs pay for prescription drugs on the premise that CGMP regulations have manufactured the drugs.
 If they are not, it can be a violation of the False Claims Act.
 This could include, for example, a pharmaceutical company’s manufacturing facility using dirty equipment to make drugs, or using equipment that does not accurately measure the type or amount of the active ingredients incorporated into a drug, and then selling these tainted drugs to patients covered by Government-funded health care programs.

 To obtain Medicaid coverage of their drugs, pharmaceutical companies generally must promise to give state Medicaid programs the lowest price made available to almost any buyer of the drug.
-To provide this price, pharmaceutical companies report their “best price” on a drug—often calculated based on the drug’s “average wholesale price” or “average manufacturer price”—and payback to Medicaid in rebates any amount the programs paid in excess of this price.
-Pharmaceutical companies can defraud Medicaid, and violate the False Claims Act, by manipulating their “best price” to reduce the amount of money they must return to state Medicaid programs.
+To provide this price, pharmaceutical companies report their “best price” on a drug—often calculated based on the drug’s “average wholesale price” or “average manufacturer price”—and payback to Medicaid in rebates any amount the programs paid more than this price.
+Pharmaceutical companies can defraud Medicaid and violate the False Claims Act by manipulating their “best price” to reduce the amount of money they must return to state Medicaid programs.

 Medicare Part D Fraud

-Implemented in 2006, Medicare Part D, also referred to as the Medicare Prescription Drug Program provides drug coverage for tens of millions of elderly and disabled Americans.
-Under the program, private insurance companies—referred to as Part D Sponsors—provide prescription drugs to eligible beneficiaries either directly or through pharmacy benefit managers (so-called “PBMs”), and then submit claims to Medicare for the drugs’ cost.
+Implemented in 2006, Medicare Part D, also referred to as the Medicare Prescription Drug Program, provides drug coverage for tens of millions of elderly and disabled Americans.
+Under the program, private insurance companies—referred to as Part D Sponsors—offer prescription drugs to eligible beneficiaries directly or through pharmacy benefit managers (so-called “PBMs”) and then submit claims to Medicare for the drugs’ cost.
 Fraud can occur under Medicare Part D in many ways, including: